Every week you wait, the conversation gets harder.

 Send a summary email within 24 hours.
 Schedule the next check-in before either of you leaves the room.
 Follow-through is where the conversation becomes real.

-Harry Karydes spent nearly two decades as an emergency physician and ED medical director — an environment where unclear communication doesn't just slow a team down, it puts patients at risk.
-That experience shaped everything about how he teaches leadership communication.
+I spent 20 years as an emergency physician and ED Medical Director.
+In the ER, unclear communication doesn't just slow a team down.
+It puts patients at risk.
+That experience shaped everything about how I teach leadership communication.
 Not as theory.
 As a set of specific, practiced behaviors that work under pressure, in real conversations, with real consequences.
-He is a certified high-performance coach and works with newly promoted and emerging leaders who are managing teams for the first time and need to communicate with clarity, confidence, and credibility — not someday, but now.
-The DIRECT Conversation™ reflects his practice-first philosophy: a framework you can learn in an hour and use this week.
+I'm a Certified High-Performance Coach and I work with newly promoted and emerging leaders who are managing teams for the first time and need to communicate with clarity, confidence, and credibility.
+Not someday.
+Now.
+I built The Conversation You've Been Avoiding because it is the single most common problem my coaching clients bring to me.
+They have someone on their team whose performance isn't where it needs to be, they know they need to have the conversation, and they don't know what to say.
+This course gives them the exact words.
+It is a framework you can learn in an hour and use this week.

 Curriculum